-Extracts of 3T3-L1 adipocytes treated with 20 ng/mL LIF for 10 minutes were resolved by SDS-PAGE on a 10% Tris-glycine gel and transferred to PVDF.
-The membrane was blocked with a 5% BSA-TBST buffer for one hour at room temperature, then incubated with the eIF2 $\alpha$ [pS] antibody in a 1% BSA-TBST buffer for two hours at room temperature, following prior incubation with: no peptide (1), the non-phosphopeptide corresponding to the phosphopeptide immunogen (2), a generic phosphoserinecontaining peptide (3) or the phosphopeptide immunogen (4).
+Human recombinant Tau untreated (lane 1) or treated with PKA (36 $\mu$ g per $\mu$ g Tau) for 1 hour (lanes 2-5) was added to background extracts, resolved by SDS-PAGE on a 10% Trisglycine gel and transferred to PVDF.
+The membrane was blocked with a 5% BSA-TBST buffer for one hour at room temperature, and then incubated with the Tau [pS] antibody in a 1% BSA-TBST buffer for two hours at room temperature, following prior incubation with: no peptide (1, 2), the non-phosphopeptide corresponding to the phosphopeptide immunogen (3), a generic phosphoserine-containing peptide (4), or the phosphopeptide immunogen (5).
 After washing, the membrane was incubated with goat F(ab')2 anti-rabbit IgG HRP conjugate (Cat. # ALI4404) and signals were detected using the Pierce SuperSignalTM method.

-The data show that only the phosphopeptide corresponding to $eIF2\alpha$ [pS] blocks the antibody signal, demonstrating the specificity of the antibody.
+The data show that only the phosphopeptide corresponding to Tau $[pS^{409}]$ blocks the antibody signal, demonstrating the specificity of the antibody.
+The data also show the induction of Tau $[pS^{409}]$ phosphorylation by the addition of PKA.